JoaquimXG/CM4025-Enterprise-Web/README.md

 ## TODO

-1. Refactor
-  - Use JavaScript style and naming convention
-2. Relations
+1. Relations
-3. Finally..., endpoints for the standard API
+2. Finally..., endpoints for the standard API

 ### Maybe TODO (probably not for this proectqj)